freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/java/abstract-class/index.md

 and inheritance.

 Abstract classes are classes that can be subclassed (i.e. extended) but cannot be instantiated.
 You can think of them as a **class version** of interfaces, or as an interface with actual code attached to the methods.
+In other words abstract classes are those whose methods are abstract too and are not implemented i.e they have empty method body.

 Consider the following example to understand abstract classes:
 You have a class Vehicle which defines certain basic functionality (methods) and certain components (object variables) that a machinery should have, to be classified as a vehicle.
 You cannot create an object of Vehicle because a vehicle in itself is an abstract concept.
 You can however extend the functionality of the vehicle class to create a Car or a Motorcycle.